FCC Moves to Increase Transparency in AI-Generated Political Ads

 With less than three months until the U.S. Presidential election, the Federal Communications Commission (FCC) has announced its intention to implement new disclosure requirements for AI-generated content in political ads.
-This proposal seeks to ensure that viewers and listeners are fully informed when artificial intelligence (AI) technology is used in advertisements on television and radio.
+The proposal aims to ensure that voters are clearly informed whenever AI-generated content appears in television or radio advertisements.

 Under the proposed guidelines, any political advertisement that uses AI technology must clearly disclose this fact to the public.
 The FCC’s initiative comes in response to the growing potential for AI to manipulate voices and images in ways that could mislead voters and disrupt the electoral process.
 The new rules would not prohibit the use of AI in political ads but would mandate transparency about its usage.